sanjanarayarala/ensembleMethods/readme.md

 - 🚀 Boosting → XGBoost / AdaBoost (good for accuracy and hard cases)
 - 🧩 Stacking → Combines **different types** of models.

-They’re super useful and widely used in **Kaggle competitions**, production models, and academic work.

----

-If you’re curious, I can even help you build an ensemble for one of your past projects (like churn prediction, resume screening, or sign language detection).
-Want to try that out?